opengisch/QField-docs/documentation/how-to/advanced-how-tos/multilingual-projects.en.md

 ### Setting up Multilingual Projects

-To enable this in QField, you must prepare your project in QGIS Desktop.
+To enable this in QField, you must prepare your project in QGIS.
-The workflow is identical to the standard QGIS localization process (for a more detailed step-by-step instructions check the following blog [QGIS speaks a lot of languages](https://www.opengis.ch/2018/09/11/qgis-speaks-a-lot-of-languages/)).
+The workflow is identical to the standard QGIS localization process.
+(for a more detailed step-by-step instructions check the following blog [QGIS speaks a lot of languages](https://www.opengis.ch/2018/09/11/qgis-speaks-a-lot-of-languages/)).

-#### 1. Configuration in QGIS

-!!! workflow
+!!!
+Workflow

+    :material-monitor: QGIS Setup

     1. Open your project in QGIS.
     2. Go to **Project Properties > General**.
     3. Under **Generate Transaction Source File (TS)**, select your project's source language (e.g., English).
     4. Click **Generate TS File**.
 This creates a `.ts` (XML) file in your project folder containing all translatable strings (Layer names, Field Aliases, Value Relations, etc.).

-#### 2. Translate
+    :material-monitor: 2.
+Translation

-!!! workflow

     1. Open the `.ts` file using **Qt Linguist** (standard Qt utility) or a web platform like Transifex.
     2. Translate the strings (e.g., source: "Beekeeper", translation: "Imker").

-#### 3. Compile
+    :material-monitor: 3.
+Compilation

-!!! workflow

     1. Once translated, "Release" the file in Qt Linguist to generate a `.qm` file (binary translation file).
     2.  **Crucial Naming Convention:** The `.qm` file must be named exactly matching your project filename with the language code appended.